yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 ## Conclusion

-It occurs to me that the Chinese Android community is rushing to replace Jetpack DataStore with MMKV.
+It occurs to me that the Chinese Android community is rushing to replace SharedPreferences with MMKV.
 MMKV seems great, but it exposes only low-level APIs.
 Without proper abstraction in place, people could easily mess up their codebases.

-I hope this post does justice to Jetpack DataStore by highlighting its atomicity guarantee and nice suspending APIs that promote correctness and thread-safety.
+I hope this post does justice to Jetpack DataStore by highlighting its transactional and suspending APIs that promote correctness and thread-safety.
 Even if you don't use DataStore, I would recommend learning from its API design.
-It's also instructive to study its source and see how Kotlin coroutines and flows help us solve concurrency issues.
+It's also instructive to study its source and see how Kotlin coroutine and flow help us solve concurrency issues.

 ## Remaining questions